chrisbu/eventington/README.md

 7th June 2011
 *Version 0*
 Currently you can
-1. add a location record
+* 1. add an event record
-2. search around a location to see location records that have been stored nearby.
+* 2. search around a location to see event records that have been stored nearby on a specific date